For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Step 3: Advanced Settings (If Needed)

-Example: You want the option value “Blue” on Color to be selected automatically when customers enter the product page.
+Example: You want the option value “Black” on Color to be selected automatically when customers enter the product page.

 How it looks like in your storefront: